 Additionally, they will recycle 40% of the plastic used for P&G’s other brands.
 This will amount to about 9000 tons of landfill plastic annually.
 If stacked atop one another, the pile of plastic waste would be 11 times higher than Mount Everest.

 The liquid dish soap we use before we trash the waste bottle is equally problematic.
 What is it exactly that makes some liquid dish soaps so good at getting grease off our plates and pots?
 It’s called petroleum-based surfactants used to lower the water's surface tension.

 That’s right.
 They make most conventional dish soaps that are really good at cutting through the oil from oil.
 When they go down the drain, they don’t magically disappear from the environment either.
 They become another petroleum bi-product pulsing through our waterways with unknown outcomes.

 Sulfates aren’t the only questionable components of the liquid soap we use for clean plates.
 Likely you’ve heard of the known carcinogen formaldehyde.
 It hides in our dish soap in trace amounts with names like methanol, methyl aldehyde, or methylene oxide.

 Then there is ammonia.
 You want those dishes squeaky clean and shiny, right?
 Breathing small amounts of ammonia can damage eyes, skin, and respiration.
-All of which just adds up to more reasons for zero waste dishwashing.
+All of this just adds up to more reasons for zero-waste dishwashing.